 - According to NSDUH, in 2014, 21.5 million Americans battled a substance abuse disorder.

 - SAMHSA reported that almost 8 million Americans battled a co-occurring disorder (substance abuse and mental health disorder)

 - NIAAA states that close to 1 million youths between 12 and 17 battle an alcohol use disorder

 - According to AARP, heroin addiction has almost doubled among ages 18-25 over the last 10 years

-It is no secret that there are a serious addiction and self-medication problem in our society, and many professionals can point to a wide variety of causes as reasons why substance abuse takes place in the first place.
+It is no secret that there are serious addiction and self-medication problems in our society, and many professionals can point to a wide variety of causes as reasons why substance abuse takes place.
 If you or your loved one has the opportunity to seek substance abuse treatment, now is the time to go.